Meet the artist behind the art

 Born in Birmingham, Alabama in 1935 to Mr. and Mrs. Philip C. Jackson, Sr., Miriam was fortunate to have parents that encouraged her artistic development from an early age.
 In Miriam’s own words…

 “The city of Birmingham is a constant inspiration in its landscapes and people.
 I grew up in Birmingham and attended Mt.
 Brook Elementary.
-I loved art from a very young age but because the school was new, they didn’t have art classes, so I took art from Louis Cone on Highland Avenue.
+I loved art from a very young age but because the school was new, they didn’t have art classes, so I took art from Louise Cone on Highland Avenue.
 Louise Cone taught by copying paintings and drawings.
 The real lesson was her studio filled with all kinds of objects, antiques, and many portraits.
 All were in a huge room on the third floor of an old house on Highland Avenue.
 It could have been in New York.”

 Finding inspiration everywhere